ktor-doc-jp/ktor-doc-jp/pages/advanced/authentication.md

 AuthenticationPipeline has two phases:

 * `CheckAuthentication` – something I can't remember why it is there, will investigate
-* `RequestAuthentication` – where all the work done
+* `RequestAuthentication` – where all the work is done

 The subject of the pipeline is an `AuthenticationContext` instance.

 Protocol:

-* Auth provider interceptor tries to find a `Principal` in the context of current call.
+* Auth provider interceptor tries to find a `Principal` in the context of the current call.
-* If principal is found, it is returned and pipeline is finished
+* If the principal is found, it is returned and the pipeline is finished
-* If principal is not found, provider will add a challenge to AuthenticationContext
+* If the principal is not found, the provider will add a challenge to AuthenticationContext
-* In the end of the pipeline, if there is no principal, we start calling challenges in order
+* At the end of the pipeline, if there is no principal, we start calling challenges in order
 * Whichever challenge succeeds first wins.

 Example:

-* Basic auth looks into `Authorization` header
+* Basic auth looks into the `Authorization` header
-* If it's missing or invalid or user not recognized, 401 Unauthorized is sent back to user and current call ends
+* If it's missing or invalid or the user is not recognized, 401 Unauthorized is sent back to the user and the current call ends
 * Browser shows a dialog, and after credentials are provided it makes a new HTTP request with a proper `Authorization` header
 * Basic auth provider now gets a header, extract credentials and verifies them.
-* If credentials are valid, principal is attached to a call.
-If not, 401 is sent back again.
+* If the credentials are valid, the principal is attached to a call.
+If not, a 401 is sent back again.